 Remote data entry jobs are applicable to industries around the world.
 There are specific types of remote data entry jobs, like medical transcription and coding, performance measurements, and inventory.
 While some employers will prefer you to have experience or certification, it’s not always a requirement for this flexible job you can do from anywhere.

 14. Yoga Teacher

-If you’re a yoga teacher or are interested in getting your teaching certification, this is a flexible job that you can essentially do from anywhere with the right planning.
-You could coordinate ahead of time with local studios in the towns you plan on passing through to teach a few classes or workshops.
+If you’re a yoga teacher or are interested in getting your teaching certification, this is a flexible job that you can essentially do from anywhere with the right planning, especially with so many yoga classes now taught online.
+You could even coordinate ahead of time with local studios in the towns you plan on passing through to teach a few classes or workshops.
 Or you can post up in places for a few weeks or months at a time and pick up a regular class or sub classes at yoga studios.
 Be sure to check out sites like YogaTrade that offer work-trade opportunities too.